Downtown Heritage Tour

 Historic Places, 1980.

 Location.
-41° 45.472′ N, 88° Touch for map.
+41° 45.472′ N, 88° 18.857′ W. Marker is in Aurora, Illinois, in Kane County.
+Marker is on Galena Boulevard east of Stolp Avenue, on the left when traveling east.
 Marker and theatre are on Stolp Island in the Fox River.
+Touch for map.
 Marker is at or near this postal address: 23 East Galena Boulevard, Aurora IL 60506, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Aurora Hotel • Leland Hotel (within shouting distance of this marker); Joseph and Samuel McCarty (about 300 feet away, measured in a direct line); Leland Hotel (about 300 feet away); German-American Bank Building • American National Bank (about 400 feet away); Aurora National Bank Building (about 500 feet away); Aurora Silverplate Manufacturing Co. (about 500 feet away); BPO Elk's Club Building (approx. 0.2 miles away); Aurora Vietnam Veteran Memorial (approx. 0.4 miles away).
+Aurora Hotel • Leland Hotel (within shouting distance of this marker); Joseph and Samuel McCarty (about 300 feet away, measured in a direct line); Leland Hotel (about 300 feet away); German-American Bank Building • American National Bank (about 400 feet away); Aurora National Bank Building (about 500 feet away); Aurora Silverplate Manufacturing Co. (about 500 feet away); Dedicated in Memory of Our Fathers (about 500 feet away); 31 North Broadway (about 600 feet away).
 Touch for a list and map of all markers in Aurora.

 Also see . . .